 (5) Educational Excellence.
-An Application may qualify to receive up to three (3) points for a Development Site located within the attendance zones of public schools that have achieved a 77 or greater on index 1 of the performance index, related to student achievement, by the Texas Education

-Agency, provided that the schools also have a Met Standard rating.
-Points will be awarded as described in subparagraphs (A) and (B) of this paragraph.
-An attendance zone does not include schools with districtwide possibility of enrollment or no defined attendance zones, sometimes known as magnet schools.
-However, in districts with district-wide enrollment an Applicant may use the lowest rating of all elementary, middle, or high schools, respectively, which may possibly be attended by the tenants.
+An Except for Supportive Housing Developments, an Application may qualify to receive up to three (3 five (5) points for a Development Site located within the attendance zones of public schools that have achieved a 77 or greater on index 1 ofmeeting the performance index, related to student achievement, criteria as described in subparagraphs (A) - (C) of this paragraph, as determined by the Texas Education Agency, provided that.
+A Supportive Housing Development may qualify to receive no more than two (2) points for a Development Site located within the attendance zones of public schools also have a Met Standard rating.
+Points will be awarded meeting the criteria as described in subparagraphs (A) and (B) of this paragraph. as determined by the Texas Education Agency.
+An attendance zone does not include schools with district-wide possibility of enrollment or no defined attendance zones, sometimes known as magnet schools.
+However, in districts with district-wide enrollment an Applicant may use the lowest-rating of allthe closest elementary, middle, or high schools, respectively, which may possibly be attended by the tenants.
 In districts with "choice" programs, where students can select one or more schools in the district that they wish to attend, an Applicant may use the district rating.
-The applicable school rating will be the 20132014 accountability rating assigned by the Texas Education Agency.
+The applicable school rating will be the 20145 accountability rating assigned by the Texas Education Agency.
 School ratings will be determined by the school number, so that in the case where a new school is formed or named or consolidated with another school but is considered to have the same number that rating will be used.
 A school that has never been rated by the Texas Education Agency will use the district rating.
 If a school is configured to serve grades that do not align with the Texas Education Agency's conventions for defining elementary schools (typically grades K-5 or K-6), middle schools (typically grades 6-8 or 7-8) and high schools (typically grades 9-12), the school will be considered to have the lower of the ratings of the schools that would be combined to meet those conventions.
 In determining the ratings for all three levels of schools, ratings for all grades K-12 must be included, meaning that two or more schools' ratings may be combined.
 For example, in the case of an elementary school which serves grades K-4 and an intermediate school that serves grades 5-6, the elementary school rating will be the lower of those two schools' ratings.
 Also, in the case of a 9th grade center and a high school that serves grades 10-12, the high school rating will be considered the lower of those two schools' ratings.
 Sixth grade centers will be considered as part of the middle school rating.

-(A) The Development Site is within the attendance zone of an elementary school, a middle school and a high school with the appropriate rating (3 points); or.
+(A) The Development Site is within the attendance zone of an elementary school, a middle school and a high school with the appropriatea Met Standard rating.
 For Developments in Region 11, the middle school and high school must achieve an Index 1 score of at least 70 to be eligible for these points (3 points); or

-(B) The Development Site is within the attendance zone of an elementary school and either a middle school or high school with the appropriate rating (1 point).
+(B) The Development Site is within the attendance zone of an elementary school and either a middle school or high school with the appropriate rating.
 For Developments in Region 11, the middle school or high school must achieve an Index 1 score of at least 70 to be eligible for these points (1 point); or